• Echo Canyon Rafting

 The Arkansas Headwaters Recreation Area (AHRA) is recognized as one of the nation's most popular locations for whitewater rafting and kayaking.
 The Arkansas River it the most commercially rafted river in the United States and is noted for its world-class fishery, which provides an excellent opportunity for anglers to test their skills at catching brown and rainbow trout.

-Parkdale is the southern terminus of Bighorn Sheep Canyon and the launch point for whitewater trips through the Royal Gorge.
-There is a boat launch, restrooms, and picnic area at the state parks site there and a fair bit of public water adjacent that fishes well in the spring and fall.
-Approaching the river from […]
+The southern terminus of Bighorn Sheep Canyon and the launch point for whitewater trips through the Royal Gorge.
+Boat launch, restrooms, and picnic area.

 Local Rafting Blog: